Hirofumi Yoshimura

-Hirofumi Yoshimura (吉村 洋文, Yoshimura Hirofumi) is a Japanese politician currently serving as the governor of Osaka Prefecture since April 2019 and Leader of Japan Innovation Party since December 2024.
+Hirofumi Yoshimura (吉村 洋文, Yoshimura Hirofumi) is a Japanese politician currently serving as the Leader of Japan Innovation Party since December 2024 and the governor of Osaka Prefecture since 2019.
 He has been described as a conservative.

 Early life

 Yoshimura was born in the city of Kawachinagano.
 He studied law at Kyushu University, graduating in 1998.
 He passed the Japanese bar examination later that year and was admitted to practice as an attorney in 2000, at the age of 25.

 After working for several years under Tokyo-based attorney Shintaro Kumagai (熊谷 信太郎), Yoshimura returned to Osaka and co-founded the Star Law Office in 2005.
 He remains a partner in the firm as of 2017.

 Political career

 Osaka City Council

 Yoshimura was elected to the Osaka city council in 2011 as a member of the Osaka Restoration Association headed by Osaka Prefecture governor Toru Hashimoto.

 House of Representatives

 Yoshimura was elected to the Japanese House of Representatives in the 2014 general election as a member of the Japan Innovation Party.
 He was a candidate in the Osaka 4th district and lost in a close race with LDP incumbent Yasuhide Nakayama, but picked up a seat through the JIP proportional representation list.

 Yoshimura's tenure in the Diet was short.
 Following an unsuccessful referendum in May 2015 to restructure the Osaka government, Toru Hashimoto announced his resignation as mayor of Osaka.
 In October, Hashimoto announced that he would transform the Osaka Restoration Association into a national party with about a dozen Diet members who had broken away from the JIP.
 On the same day, Yoshimura resigned from the House to run in the November 2015 election to replace Hashimoto.
 Hashimoto reportedly hand-picked Yoshimura to serve as his successor.